Cyriaque Lamar

 The continents focused their long luminosity on a man in a top hat and chiffon sarong, and a familiar voice reverberated across the water.

-It was the human Tippi heard before, delivering the same slick spiel.
+It was the speaker from the severed head, delivering the same slick spiel.

 The Night Sea rippled with clapter, and Tippi realized the sculpted man obscured his face with wrenched fists.

-“So, what defines a miracle?
-Folks, here’s the hard reality of miracles: they’re exclusive.
-Miracles don’t happen every day.
-Some say we live in a time of miracles, but we’ve been balls-deep in miracles for the last 1,000 years.
-Extraplan-explo, synthetics, Barvus: these would be miracles to Homo erectus, but I don’t see a room full of hunter-gatherers.
+“You know what’s funny?
+Nobody here believes in miracles, yet we’ve been balls-deep in miracles for a bit.
+Extraplan, synths, Barvus: these would be miracles to Homo erectus, but I don’t see a room full of hunter-gatherers.
 I see a room full of clever investors, savvy to the future of life-X: Leviathan!”

-Tippi stared at the scrimshaw child, and was overcome with an implacable sorrow.
+Tippi stared at the graven child, and was overcome with an implacable sorrow.

-The man’s voice petered out, along with the continental spotlight.
+The man’s voice vanished, along with the continental spotlight.

 no one: bought it

-four years later: DorCorp went under: to evade the creditors: they released me
+four years later: DorCorp went under: so: they released me

 The Gore: Fossil gave an igneous emission, fragrant of sadism.